 Drug smuggling is a serious business, and police and security groups all over the world diligently work to reduce illegal drug activity.
 These people have all sorts of tools at their disposal, but one of the most famous is a drug sniffing dog.
 These hardworking canines have noses that are thousands of times more sensitive than ours.
 They can block out all the hundreds of smells around them every day to focus on one faint whiff of an illegal drug.
 It’s a pretty remarkable job, especially because these dogs often make it seem so easy!

 If you’ve just passed by a drug detection dog at your school or airport, you might wonder how they are trained.
 After all, the smell of drugs isn’t something that would normally interest a canine.
 There are some pretty big myths out there about these dogs—like that they are “addicted” to the smell of drugs.

 But the truth is that drug detection dogs use simple training methods based on the same principles that most owners use to teach their dogs to sit, stay, or shake hands.
+They are trained using positive reinforcement techniques to associate specific scents with rewards, leading them to alert handlers when they detect the target odor.
 There are two main ways to train a drug detection dog—toy training and shape signal training.

 Training With Toy Training Methods

 One of the easiest and most common ways to train a detection dog is through toy training.
 In this training method, dogs are taught to associate the scent of various drugs with playing with a toy.
 This usually starts by training a dog to play tug of war with a clean, unscented towel or a similar toy.
 After the dog is used to playing with their toy, a scent is introduced to the toy.
 The trainer might roll a small packet of cocaine into the towel and use that for the next several sessions.